MMACS11DC1-2025/class-exercises-JaydenWong754/6.7/README.md

-- [ ] Testing and robustness: include a section in your README describing testing done to ensure each of the tasks works as intended (1 pt)
 - [ ] Performance analysis: include a section in your README describing your code profiling: give an example of the report and discuss what parts of the program take the longest
-- [ ] Challenges faced: include a section in your README describing at least one challenge faced and how you overcame it (2 pts)

-### Creativity and Originality
-- [ ] The chosen theme and visual feature are unique, interesting, and insightful (2 pts)
 - [ ] Feature detection uses a more advanced process, such as pre-processing the image, using multiple pixels, or using statistical approaches to detect features (4 points)
-- [ ] Captured feature involves a real-world use-case.
-References a real paper, report, or dataset supporting decisions for detecting feature (4 points)

-## **SUBMISSION REQUIREMENTS**

-### **Files to Include:**
-1. `main.py` - Your complete Python program
-1. `README.md` - Documentation file with all required content.
-1. Images - The set of at least 10 images that your program will analyze
-1. (Optional): - Other Python modules you write that you import for use in `main.py`

-### **Required Documentation Content Summary:**
-- Project overview, including your chosen image theme
-- Explanation of your visual feature and how it will be identified
 - Discussion of the testing and validation done to verify your program works as intended
 - Discussion of your code profiling
-- Discussion of challenges faced while working on this project

 Grass Health Meter - By Jayden Wong